ameni-selmi/smartReview/README.md

 # **SmartReview - Word Add-in**

 SmartReview is a **Microsoft Word Add-in** designed to help users review and improve their documents.
-It provides suggestions for improving clarity, grammar, and style, and allows users to apply changes directly within Word.\n
+It provides suggestions for improving clarity, grammar, and style, and allows users to apply changes directly within Word.

 ---

 ## **Features**